About this Policy

 Solicitation of Gifts

-All university employees involved in fund raising and solicitation of Gifts will coordinate with campus Advancement and if applicable the Council of Institutional Relations.
+All university employees involved in fund raising and solicitation of Gifts will coordinate with campus Advancement.
 This is necessary to avoid duplication and proliferation.
 Individual Gift solicitations of a routine nature need not have University endorsement but should be cleared, in advance, with campus Advancement.

-Proposals for campaigns, special Gift solicitations, Gift level clubs, and solicitation of corporations, business foundations and associations and annual giving programs must be approved by campus Advancement office.
-Such plans will be submitted by campus Advancement to the University’s Council on Industrial Relations when this endorsement is indicated.
+Proposals for campaigns, special Gift solicitations, Gift level clubs, and solicitation of corporations, business foundations and associations and annual giving programs must be approved by campus Advancement.

 Acceptance of Gifts

-When a non-cash Gift other than securities, vehicle or real estate is received, campus Advancement and the campus department receiving the Gift will collectively determine whether it is in the best interest of the University to accept the Gift.
-Gifts of real estate must be evaluated by the UM Department of Real Estate (“UM Real Estate Office”) prior to authorization to accept the Gift.
+Real Estate - Gifts of real estate must be evaluated by the UM Department of Real Estate (“UM Real Estate Office”) prior to authorization to accept the Gift.
 The property evaluation shall include: usefulness, value, marketability, condition and potential hazardous situations, as well as an analysis of the administrative or fiscal resources needed to accept the Gift.
 UM Real Estate Office will consult with University General Counsel as needed during the evaluation.
-UM Real Estate Office will work with the appropriate Vice Chancellor and campus Advancement to determine whether it is in the best interest of the University to accept the Gift.
+UM Real Estate Office will work with the campus Advancement to recommend whether it is in the best interest of the University to accept the Gift, and forward such recommendation to the Board or President or their delegee for acceptance.

 Receipt of Gifts